 Here he’s saying that to be able “to complete these networks,” which are the two networks, as he said, of positive force and deep awareness, we need to develop what is called “advanced awareness,” which comes from perfecting higher concentration.
 So ethical discipline is not enough, we also need concentration.
 Now, a byproduct of gaining perfect concentration is gaining five types of advanced awareness, sometimes they’re referred to as ESP, extrasensory perception, but that’s just part of it – there are five of these.

 The first is extraphysical abilities – to be able to run very, very quickly, fly through the air, walk on water, these sort of extraphysical abilities.
 The second one is extrasensory sight, being able to see very far distances that we couldn’t normally see.
-(3) Extrasensory hearing, being able to hear things far away that normally we couldn’t hear.
-And then (4) knowing other people’s and one’s own past lives.
+The third – extrasensory hearing, being able to hear things far away that normally we couldn’t hear.
+And then the fourth – knowing other people’s and one’s own past lives.
 And fifth is knowing others’ thoughts.